 Fighting Pantry Moths

 Did you discover pantry moths in your kitchen?
 Let us know about it in the comments below.
 You can also ask us questions about these pests and the pheromone moth traps used to catch them when you visit Safer® Brand on Facebook.
-For more ideas on battling household pests and to get alerts about deals on Safer® Brand products, sign up to get our E-Newsletter!
+For more ideas on battling household pests and to get alerts about Safer® Brand products, sign up for our E-Newsletter!